ShawnZhong/libtraceio/README.md

 # IOTrace

-A simple function and IO tracer
+A library for tracing function calls and I/O code path.

 ## Usage